thangarajdeivasikamani/iNeuron_DL/README.md

-## This repor contain Deep Learning released codes
+## This repo contain Deep Learning released codes

 ## How to use this

-- Each Folder contains weekly lectures notes and releasted python code,
+- Each Folder contains weekly lectures notes and related python codes,assignments,projects

 # Reference -
 [official python docs](https://packaging.python.org/tutorials/packaging-projects/)